 And it gets even worse than that when we get to the bottom of it.

-Now we have real hard evidence to prove that it fell apart yesterday, as it we know, we told you the story yesterday that you know, an emission, if ever there was one, tainting the uh FBI's attempt to get the warrant to surveil the Trump campaign.
+We told you the story yesterday that an admission, if ever there was one, tainting the FBI's attempt to get the warrant to surveil the Trump campaign.

-Remember that there were multiple ways now they're spying on the Trump campaign.
+Remember, there were multiple ways now they're spying on the Trump campaign.

 Are they working to get out the Hillary Clinton emails?

-Well, it is a little ironic that three days ago that Hillary Clinton is saying to China, I hope you can release this information about tax returns on Trump, and out come the tax returns, which by the way are a big dud.
+Well, it is a little ironic that three days ago that Hillary Clinton is saying to China, I hope you can release this information about tax returns on Trump and out come the tax returns, which, by the way, are a big dud.

 And so anyway, we told you some of the story yesterday.

-Uh and before Steele's now discredited dossier that was used to justify the FISA application and the bulk of information to surveil Trump campaign advisor and thus backdoor the Trump campaign.
+This is 10 days out of the first FISA application being put in and before Steele's now discredited dossier that was used to justify the FISA application and the bulk of information to surveil Trump campaign advisor and thus backdoor the Trump campaign, you know, showing their ties to Russia.

 He wanted to get it out for political reasons.